Table of Contents

 You can decide if you prefer numbers or words!

-You can find a daily crossword puzzle here or find free Sudoku puzzles here
+You can find a daily crossword puzzle or free Sudoku puzzles here

 When you aren’t feeling well, keeping it chill can sometimes be the best way to spend an evening.
 Don’t feel bad if you want to stay curled up on the couch watching a few of your favorite movies.